Data Mining Vs. Business intelligence: All you need to know

 Data mining is essentially the practice of examining large pre-existing databases with the motive to generate new information.
 Data mining specialists work with large datasets to identify insightful trends and patterns.
 In many cases, due to information overload data miners often overlook essential parameters that could make their companies excel.
 In short, data mining is all about deriving answers to issues you didn’t know you were looking for beforehand.
 Business intelligence, on the other hand, deals with the business processes and data analysis techniques which help to collate enterprise data.
 With the help of BI, companies can gain historical, current and predictive views of business operations.
 Data scientists devise Business intelligence tools to generate, aggregate, analyze, and visualize data, which in turn assists a company in better decision making.

-Deriving solutions: A prominent feature of business intelligence is that it is volumetric.
+A prominent feature of business intelligence is that it is volumetric.
 These analytics tools are concerned with monitoring the predetermined key performance indicators(KPIs’).
 Data mining makes use of scientific methodology and algorithms to discover data patterns and behaviors.
 Furthermore, it helps identify management blind spots and provides an in-depth case-by-case statistical analysis.

-Presentation of results: Business intelligence provides dashboards with consolidated views of the KPIs in the form of graphs and charts.
+Business intelligence provides dashboards with consolidated views of the KPIs in the form of graphs and charts.
 In data mining, reports are presented with recommendations for strategic decision making.

 Focus: BI helps to monitor factors such as price, value, temperature, total cost, etc. On the other hand, data mining identifies data patterns, which creates new analysis indicators for BI.

-The volume of data: BI is exposed to large datasets; however, they are limited to the processing of relational databases.
+BI is exposed to large datasets; however, they are limited to the processing of relational databases.
 Data mining, however, deals with smaller datasets, accompanying higher data processing expenses.